 Diet to Treat Epilepsy

-- Ketogenic diet: The ketogenic diet is a high-fat diet used to treat epilepsy in adults and children.
+- Ketogenic diet: The ketogenic diet is a high-fat, low carb diet used to treat epilepsy in children.
 Meals are typically weighed on a gram scale.
-The diet has a ratio of fat to non-fat of 2:1 to 4:1.
-The diet eliminates all sweets and most carbohydrates.
+The diet has a ratio of fat to non-fat of 4:1, 3:1 or 2:1.
 For certain types of epilepsy, like epilepsy caused by glucose transporter type 1 deficiency syndrome, the ketogenic diet is first-line therapy.

-- Modified Atkins diet: The modified Atkins diet is a high-fat and low-carbohydrate diet.
+- Modified Atkins diet: The modified Atkins diet is a high-fat, moderate protein and low net carbohydrate diet.
 It differs from the ketogenic diet in that protein intake is liberalized.
 Typically, people on the modified Atkins diet do not use a scale.
 This diet is easier socially as it allows a person to eat more easily at a friend’s house or at a restaurant.

 The marijuana plant has hundreds of compounds, but two of the most important are THC and cannabidiol (CBD).
 The CBD component is thought to help with seizure control.
 Currently, there are studies underway to help us understand the effectiveness of CBD.
 In New York State, medical marijuana is allowed for a variety of conditions, including epilepsy.
 CBD is delivered in the form of an oil, an oral capsule, or via vaporization.

 At Mount Sinai, our epileptilogists are registered practitioners in The New York State Medical Marijuana Program, and we can help people with epilepsy enroll.